-- Payment of a S/380.00 subsidy in the form of direct payments to households at or below the poverty level and to self-employed workers.
+- Four different kinds of subsidies, ranging between S/360.00 to S/760.00 in the form of direct payments to households at or below the poverty level, households at or below the poverty line that live in rural areas and self-employed workers.
 These payments were administered by Banco de la Nación and processed with support of local banks.
-Eligible recipients were identified by reference to data available from the public health and welfare authorities regarding the neediest households. - Access to liquidity for families, including by allowing workers to request early withdrawals from their (i) Compensation for Length of Service (CTS for its acronym in Spanish) accounts in an amount of up to S/2,400.00 and (ii) and pension fund accounts in an amount of up to S/2,000.00.
+Eligible recipients were identified by reference to data available from the public health and welfare authorities regarding the neediest households. - An electricity subsidy was also announced, for up to S/160.00, that would be paid directly to the service providers.
+This subsidy applies to households that consumed between 125-150 kWh monthly on average in the first quarter of 2020. - Subsidies have also been announced for the following: people who have been subject to a perfect suspension of labor (S/760.00), children who have become orphans as a result of the pandemic (S/200.00 monthly until they turn 18), policemen, military personnel, jail workers (S/720.00) and healthcare workers (S/720.00). - Access to liquidity for families, including by allowing workers to request early withdraw als from their (i) Compensation for Length of Service (CTS for its acronym in Spanish) accounts in an amount of up to S/2,400.00 and (ii) and pension fund accounts in an amount of up to S/2,000.00.
 Ability to withdraw up to S/2,400.00 from the Compensation for Length of Service account will provide Peruvian households access to liquidity of approximately S/4,400 million.
-In addition, the withdrawal of up to S/2,000.00 of the funds available in an individual's Private Pension Funds account will benefit workers who have been unemployed for at least six months.
-This measure will benefit approximately 3.8 million Peruvians, of which it is estimated that approximately 1.4 million citizens will be able to withdraw 100% of their funds, equivalent to approximately S/4,500 million of available funds to households.
+In addition, the withdraw all of up to S/2,000.00 of the funds available in an individual's Private Pension Funds account will benefit workers who have been unemployed for at least six months.
+This measure will benefit approximately

+3.8 million Peruvians, of which it is estimated that approximately 1.4 million citizens will be able to withdraw 100% of their funds, equivalent to approximately S/4,500 million of available funds to households.
 There is currently legislation that has been approved by Congress that would allow individuals to withdraw of up to 25% of the amount in their Private Pension Fund account.
 For further details, see "Measures taken by Congress".

-• Exemption for companies from the mandatory withholding of contributions to private pension funds for the month of April (representing 10% of a worker's compensation).
-This measure would inject S/1,100 million of liquidity into Peruvian households.
+- Currently Congress is discussing a new Law that would allow people that have been unemployed for over 12 months to withdraw 100% of their private pension fund.
+Those who are recently unemployed would be able to withdraw up to \$\, 24,300.00 from their private pension fund.
+How ever, as of August 20th, this Law has not been approved. - Exemption for companies from the mandatory withholding of contributions to private pension funds for the month of April (representing 10% of a w orker's compensation).
+This measure would inject S/1.100 million of liquidity into Peruvian households.